 Type 2 diabetes, which accounts for 90% of cases of diabetes, is caused by a decrease in insulin sensitivity associated with a dysfunction of the pancreatic beta cells responsible for secreting insulin.
 T2D often begins after the age of 40, has a strong genetic component and is traditionally considered to be linked to an unhealthy lifestyle.
 Even though obesity, diet and lack of physical inactivity are risk factors, the causes of T2D cannot be summed up in terms of lifestyle alone.

-We must be cautious about this statement and not place blame on patients..
+We must be cautious about this statement and not place blame on patients.
 In fact, the diet of these people at the time they are diagnosed with diabetes are not any different from that of non-diabetic subjects of the same age.
 Put simply, these people “do not tolerate”, for genetic reasons, our typically fatty diets with large portions.
 As a result, they gain weight more easily than others, and are at greater risk of developing diabetes.
-Not only should they reduce their caloric intake, but they should also be more active – which is not always easy at an age when Type 2 diabetes occurs.
+Not only should they reduce their caloric intake, but they should also be more active – which is not always easy at the age when Type 2 diabetes occurs.

 Not an obvious diagnosis

-However, physicians will be able to differentiate between Type 1 diabetes and Type 2 diabetes by looking at 2 things.
+Physicians will be able to differentiate between Type 1 diabetes and Type 2 diabetes by looking at 2 things.
 Type 2 diabetes only very rarely develops before the age of 8.
 The child will very often be obese, and will not have the autoimmune markers (autoantibodies sought for the diagnosis of Type 1 diabetes).

 Conversely, another form of Type 1 diabetes in adults may initially present itself as genuine Type 2 diabetes where oral medications are a sufficient treatment.
 However, the patient will eventually need insulin therapy and test positive for autoantibodies.
-It is called “Latent autoimmune diabetes in adults” or LADA whose onset can be misleading.
+It is called “Latent autoimmune diabetes in adults” or LADA, whose onset can be misleading.

 A very different treatment